This post may contain affiliate links. Please read ourย disclosure policy.

 MODIFICATIONS I MADE:

-• I added 3 tablespoon of Canola Oil for extra moistness.
+• I added 3 tbsp of Canola Oil for extra moistness.
 Next time I’ll try baking these with just 2 tbsp.

 APPROXIMATE NUTRITION PER SERVING